Worried about traveling solo? In this post, I’m going to walk you through all of the things I do to help me feel safe as a solo female traveler.

 - If you have to store your main bag somewhere away from you then make sure you have all of your important (and expensive) things on you.

 Before you arrive in a new place make sure you know all of the emergency numbers for that country, or locality, including the embassy for your country.
-Dig a little deeper if you are travelling in a country who are known to have issues with the police or government as sometimes it’s better to go directly to your embassy.
+Dig a little deeper if you are traveling in a country who are known to have issues with the police or government as sometimes it’s better to go directly to your embassy.

 Copies of Important Documents

 Keep at least 2 copies of your passport and anything else important in different places to your passport!
-I also have a scan of my driver’s licence, passport and all of my vaccinations in the cloud and on my google drive.
+I also have a scan of my driver’s license, passport and all of my vaccinations in the cloud and on my google drive.